 National Highways are today attempting to associate the proposed LTC, a project that (at the time this claim was made) is estimated to emit over 5 million tonnes of carbon emissions, to #NetZeroWeek.
 Do they have no shame?

 Update – 28 June 2022

-In the latest greenwash instalment they are attempting to greenwash with a 1 million trees target for the proposed LTC.
+In this greenwash installment they are attempting to greenwash with a 1 million trees target for the proposed LTC.

 Their own headline on their media release update stating: